shiv-iyer/Project-2-FrontEnd/README.md

 - *Alkatra* and *Kanit* were selected as bonus fonts to style the additional 'Cards' page.
 Alkatra utilizes the alphabets of four different languages: Bangla, Devanagari, Odia and Latin.
 It draws inspiration from wall graffitis in Bengal, India, which in turn provides a beautiful and captivating header text for each card's display body header.
 Kanit combines concepts and designs from Thai and Latin typefaces, as well as the Sans Serif Motif, to allow for a contemporary and futuristic display..
 Special care has been taken when designing this font, allowing for decreased spacing between letters while preserving legibility.
 This font suits the card display body text, differentiating it from other pages on the website while maintaining a smooth and stylish appearance.

 All in all, the selected fonts are directly in-line with the goal of making the website modern and gamified, while maintaining a clean and professional feeling.

+#### Other Design Elements

+The website features a range of animations to make it more interactive and engaging.

 ---